Groundbreaking ceremony for state’s second State Veterans Home

 |Downloads:

-This work, Groundbreaking ceremony for state’s second State Veterans Home, by MSgt Andrew Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Groundbreaking ceremony for state’s second State Veterans Home [Image 14 of 14], by MSgt Andrew Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Groundbreaking ceremony for state’s second State Veterans Home to be conducted on Memorial Day